rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240126_New York Times Podcasts.md

 *  So, Katie, you eventually spoke with Denzel about how he saw his relationship with Diane and with her family.
 *  So in his mind, how did all of this play out?
 *  So Denzel also describes falling in love as sort of sudden and unexpected.
 *  Well, one day I decided I was just going to go for a drive.
 And Diane was out working in the yard.
 She says, what are you up to today?
-And I said, you know, it's a nice day.
+*  And I said, you know, it's a nice day.
 I'm going to get in a truck and just go for a drive.
 *  When I first got in touch with him on the phone, he told me this long story about falling in love with Diane and his truck.
 *  I said, you want to come along?
 And she said, well, where are you going?
 I said, I don't know.
 *  She said, well, yeah.
 *  And that day they took their first drive.
-*  Soon one drive became regular drives and then longer drives.
-They took trips to horse shows and quilt shows and antique sales all around the state.
+Soon one drive became regular drives and then longer drives.
+*  They took trips to horse shows and quilt shows and antique sales all around the state.
 *  One of the first trips we made, it always tickled me because her husband was an attorney.
-And every trip they ever went on, they had to be certain such a place because they had a motive.
+*  And every trip they ever went on, they had to be certain such a place because they had a motive.
 *  You know, these trips were themselves kind of an entirely new experience for Diane.
 *  And the first trip we went on, we just took off.
 She says, where are we staying tonight?
-And I said, well, where do you want to stay?
+*  And I said, well, where do you want to stay?
-*  Diane, he said, was amazed to learn that Denzel never booked a motel room in advance.
-He just got in his car and drove and drove until he felt like stopping and then he'd stay at whatever motel happened to have space.
+*  Diane said was amazed to learn that Denzel never booked a motel room in advance.
+*  He just got in his car and drove and drove until he felt like stopping and then he'd stay at whatever motel happened to have space.
 *  So she liked how it was kind of more spontaneous traveling with you.
 *  The staneous deal was something that just really tickled her.
 *  And Denzel says that on those longer trips, they would sometimes stay overnight at a motel.
-In the beginning, of course, they're just friends.
-So they would sleep in two separate beds.
-He talked about leaving the room to go outside while she got dressed and he'd do the same for her.
+*  In the beginning, of course, they're just friends, so they would sleep in two separate beds.
+*  He talked about leaving the room to go outside while she got dressed and he'd do the same for her.
-*  But then one night, as he told it, Diane just climbed out of her bed and into his arms and he thought at that moment about how she was the gentlest person he'd ever met.
+*  But then one night, as he told it, Diane just climbed out of her bed and into his arms.
+*  And he thought at that moment about how she was the gentlest person he'd ever met.
 *  Finally one day.
 *  Well, anyway, we ended up in a big house and I was invited.
 *  And so this relationship just blossoms.
-*  We had some really a couple, three really good years there from 2013 until this all came to pass.
+*  We had some really a couple, three really good years there from 2013 until this all came to fan.
 *  When Denzel moved in, you know, he knew that Diane's daughters weren't really accepting of the relationship.
 *  Chris never did like the idea that I was living in her dad's house.
 *  But he also didn't really care.
 *  You know, it wasn't her dad's house anymore.
-It was her mother's house.
+*  It was her mother's house.
 *  I think Denzel felt like, you know, Diane was a grown woman and she was entitled to make her own decisions.
 *  And it didn't really bother him whether a couple of daughters who lived out of state approved of him or not.
 *  But later, I think Denzel started to butt heads more with Chris and Julie.